 There are plenty of other things you can do with Facebook Messenger, so we encourage you to read our tips and tricks guide to master Facebook’s Messenger app.

-Apple’s proprietary video-chat option remains one of the most popular video-chat apps on the market.
-Though only available for iOS and MacOS users, Facetime’s simple interface allows for quick video calls using either Wi-Fi or your network connection.
+Apple’s proprietary video chat option remains one of the most popular video chat apps on the market.
+Though only available for iOS and MacOS users, FaceTime’s simple interface allows for quick video calls using either Wi-Fi or your network connection.

 It doesn’t get any simpler than Google Duo.
 You open the app, and it immediately turns on your camera.
-Once you have your contacts populated, it will be as simple as tapping on a person’s name.
+Once your contacts list has been populated, calling is as simple as tapping on a person’s name.

 Getting started is easy — just navigate to your chosen chat and tap the video call button.
 WhatsApp will also move between your data connection and Wi-Fi, ensuring a strong connection regardless of where you are — and you can even check your other messages while you’re in the call.

-- The best Android Auto apps for 2020
+- The best chat clients for 2020

-- The best walkie-talkie apps for Android and iOS
+- The best encrypted messaging apps for iOS and Android

-- The best iPhone apps available right now (January 2020)
+- The best iPhone apps (December 2020)